lucialarraona/dtu_mlops23_project/reports/README.md

 > Answer:
 We implemented monitoring, or at least we setup the application.
 However, we would have liked to have time to design a dashboard such that over time we could measure the performance when invoking the cloud function for inference.

+We deployed our model using cloud functions in google cloud, which comes with a basic monitoring dashboard.
+Which includes information such as invocations/second, execution time, and memory utilisation.

+This data provides insight into the performance and reliability of the application.

 ### Question 24

 > **How many credits did you end up using during the project and what service was most expensive?**